 Hello!
 I'm David.
 Welcome to my little corner of the web.

 I began my teaching career in 1996 as adjunct faculty at Ashland Community College in Kentucky where I taught Introduction to E-Business.
 I then taught Webserver Configuration and Administration as an adjunct in Marshall University's Computer Science Department.
 And then Educational Psychology at Brigham Young University as a graduate student.
 I then held tenure-track faculty appointments at Utah State University and Brigham Young University, where I taught courses in instructional design, grant writing, open education, social entrepreneurship, social media in education, and other subjects.
-As an adjunct, I most recently taught IPT 693, Introduction to Open Education at BYU and MKT 485, Startup Academy at Marshall.
+As an adjunct, I most recently taught IPT 515R, Generative AI for Instructional Designers, at BYU and ENT200h, The Brad D. Smith Student Incubator, at Marshall University during 2024.

 I'm a living organ donor.
 In 2019 I donated part of my liver to a good friend.
 Learn more about living organ donation at UNOS and organdonor.gov.